Safe Craft Paints for Kids to Use

 This seal indicates that a product aligns with the ACMI’s safety standard for art materials.
 Products with the AP seal “are certified in a toxicological evaluation by a medical expert to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems.” (acmiart.org, “Art Material Safety”)

 A young artist should not be limited in their expression by the safety of (or lack thereof) their tools.
+Otherwise, you may find them being creative in their selection of art surfaces.
+(See photo!)
+If you do end up with a new, modern art debut on your wall, check out our blog on Difficult Colors to Paint Over.
 Ensure your child is safe at their easel by choosing craft paint that fits his/her needs.